csvpath/csvpath/docs/functions.md

 # Functions

-Functions perform work within a csvpath.
-A function is represented by a name followed by parentheses.
+Most of the work of matching is done in functions.
+The match functions are the following.

-There are dozens of functions listed below.
+There are dozens of functions.
+They are listed below.
 More functions can be easily created.

 - [Boolean](#boolean)
 - [Counting](#counting)